Winning Well – the art of blending the bottom line with the human spirit

 (So far that’s our only bachelor party engagement – but if you’re in the market for a leadership-themed party, give us a call!)

 It’s that passion to help leaders who want to achieve results without sacrificing their humanity that led to Winning Well.
 We both experienced too many leaders who lost their souls in pursuit of results – because they didn’t care or, more often, because they didn’t know how to take care of their work and their people.
 Too often, they’d end up bitter, burned out, and alone.
+And of course, we’ve even experienced a few jerks at work.

 We’ve fought these battles ourselves and know firsthand the challenge of investing in results and relationships.
 So we wrote Winning Well to give leaders the same tools we used in our careers – and that have transformed the lives of leaders around the globe.